 Pornography - the Underlying Dublin Sub-Fund will not invest in companies involved, at time of initial purchase, in the production and distribution of pornography or adult entertainment, with an effective 0% revenue threshold.
-This applies to companies that are involved in the

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. production or distribution or own any product categories of pornographic or adult entertainment content.
+This applies to companies that are involved in the production or distribution or own any product categories of pornographic or adult entertainment content.
 Existing companies held by the Underlying Dublin Sub-Fund are screened initially and exposure is checked annually thereafter by the Investment Manager of the Underlying Dublin Sub-Fund.
 Should a subsequent analysis by the Investment Manager of the Underlying Dublin Sub-Fund identify a revenue exposure to the contrary then an orderly sale of such investments will be initiated with a reasonable timeframe.